 This Colorado whiskey features a 100% heirloom malted barley mash bill with a combination of specialty malts from the Cody Family Farm, including crystal malt, chocolate malt and biscuit malt.
 And it does, in fact, taste quite like a chocolate malted biscuit, with hints of apple and tobacco.

 The famed Delaware craft brewery notes that their core whiskey release, Straight Whiskey, is “delicately aged.”
 It’s certainly pleasant and doesn’t make too many waves.
 However, expand to their limited releases, like their award-winning Let’s Get Lost American single malt or the new Alternate Takes Volume 3 (a whiskey finished in apple brandy and apple cider barrels) and the flavors go from delicate to outright crowd-pleasing.
-The latter release brings in cinnamon, apple and honey notes in a perfectly balanced tipple that approaches a cocktail in complexity and flavor.

 Santa Fe Spirits is an award-winning independent distillery located 7,000 feet above sea level at the foot of the Sangre de Cristo mountain range in New Mexico.
 They craft some Scotch-like whiskeys with a Southwestern twist, including this 118-proof monster.
 The smoke is prevalent on the nose here, and there’s a lot of dark fruit that comes out on a first sip, followed by milk chocolate, baking spices and a hint of citrus.